 - Place cranberries and sectioned orange into a blender.
 You just want them coarsely chopped.
 My blender has a food chop option, and I use that.

-- Add in the strawberries and spices.
+- Add in the strawberries, orange zest and spices.
 Stir a bit in the blender to make sure they get mixed a little.
 Blend until everything is chopped fine.
 You don't want it pureed.

 - Stir fruit mixture and water together in a 5 qt stock pot.